|

 book does say that it has been noted as a rare migrant in the Virgin Islands.

-Plumages of "Golden Warblers" vary throughout the Lesser Antillean islands.
+As noted above, the plumages of the Yellow Warbler vary throughout the Lesser Antillean islands.
 The

 males of Dominica & St. Lucia have pale chestnut caps.
 That of Martinique

-Most of the Bananaquits in St. Vincent are all-black, Coereba flaveola
+Most of the Bananaquits on St. Vincent are all-black, Coereba flaveola

 atrata.